j2-misc/AvernusWiki/content/3 - Session Notes/Session 13, 4 October 2024 - Once More the Tomb Disturbed.md

 "[[Zariel]]."

-Then a combat broke out. [[Raragin]], the white devil, commented something or other about its suspicion of the party from when it saw them at [[Haruman's Hill]] ([[Session 11, 11 September 2024|Session 11]]).
+Then a combat broke out. [[Raragin]], the white devil, commented something or other about its suspicion of the party from when it saw them at [[Haruman's Hill]] ([[Session 11, 11 September 2024 - To Exile|Session 11]]).
 This fell on deaf ears as Ilsa-vyx knocked the two lesser devils into the [[Lake of Slime]].
 THankfully, the party was able to drive the devils off and at that moment, [[Shummrath]] reformed from the lake.

 ![[Shummrath.png]]